 The longer a slab leak goes untreated, the worse the damage can be to your property.
 Slab leaks weaken the integrity of your home’s concrete foundation and steel supports.
 Worse still, water pressure and leaks can cause your home’s foundation to shift or even collapse.
 Don’t take chances if you think you have a slab leak.
 Call Plumb Perfect Plumbing today and let our experts fix it before disaster strikes.

-Low water pressure or constant clogs could mean trouble in your main sewer line.
-Check out our trenchless sewer repair service.
+Constant clogs could mean trouble in your main sewer line.
+Check out our drain cleaning service.

 Symptoms Of Slab Leaks